Buick Regal Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Buick Regal insurance rates for different risk profiles and scenarios.
+The chart below breaks down average Buick Regal insurance rates for additional coverage choices and driver risks.

-- The lowest rate with discounts is $557
+- The best full coverage rate is $557

-- Drivers who choose higher $1,000 deductibles will pay around $830 a year
+- Drivers who choose higher $1,000 deductibles will pay about $70 every year

-- Choosing low $100 deductibles for comprehensive and collision insurance will increase the cost to $1,026
+- Buying pricier low deductibles for comprehensive and collision insurance will cost an extra $126 annually

-- The cost for full coverage for a teen driver may cost $3,684 a year
+- Policy cost for full coverage for a 16-year-old driver for full coverage can be $3,684 a year

-for a Buick Regal can also vary considerably based on your driver profile, the trim level of your Regal, and policy deductibles and limits.
+Insurance rates for a Buick Regal also range considerably based on your risk profile, the model of your Regal, and deductibles and policy limits.

-Older drivers and high deductibles could pay as little as $900 per year on average for full coverage.
-Rates are highest for teen drivers, where even good drivers upwards of $3,600 a year.
+A more mature driver with no violations or accidents and high deductibles may pay as low as $900 per year on average, or $75 per month, for full coverage.
+Rates are highest for teenagers, where even good drivers should be prepared to pay as much as $3,600 a year.
 View Rates by Age

-Where you live makes a big difference in Buick Regal insurance rates.
-A 40-year-old driver could pay as low as $600 a year in states like Idaho, Maine, and Iowa, or as much as $1,290 on average in Michigan, Louisiana, and New York.
+Your home state makes a big difference in Buick Regal insurance prices.
+A 40-year-old driver could pay as low as $690 a year in states like Missouri, New Hampshire, and Vermont, or at least $1,290 on average in Michigan, New York, and Louisiana.

 |State||Premium||Compared to U.S. Avg||Percent Difference|

-Choosing high deductibles could save up to $200 each year, while buying higher liability limits will cost you more.
-Going from a 50/100 limit to a 250/500 limit will cost as much as $398 .
+Opting for high physical damage deductibles could save up to $200 annually, whereas buying more liability protection will increase rates.
+Changing from a 50/100 limit to a 250/500 limit will raise rates by up to $398 more each year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you could be paying at a minimum $1,100 to $1,500 per year, depending on your age.
-A high-risk auto insurance policy can cost anywhere from 41% to 136% more than average.
+If you have a few points on your driving record or tend to cause accidents, you are likely paying at least $1,100 to $1,500 additional every year, depending on your age.
+Buick Regal insurance for high-risk drivers can cost from 41% to 136% more than the average rate.
 View High Risk Driver Rates

 |Model Year||Comprehensive||Collision||Liability||Total Premium|